Download our complete Guide to Direct Cremation here.

 Arranging a direct cremation is a simple, straightforward process.
 Unlike a traditional funeral, you will not have to spend hours face to face with a Funeral Director.

 Most of the arrangements can be made over the telephone by our expert team.
 We will take care of the process, keeping you informed every step of the way.

 The funeral will take place at one of our preferred crematoria, at a time and place of our choice.
 We’ll let you know when the cremation has taken place.
 This may take a few weeks due to the capacity at the crematoria.

 Our phone lines are open 24 hours a day, 7 days a week, so we’ll be ready to help you understand how to arrange a direct cremation and the process that follows.
 We're here when you need us most.

 If you like the sound of a direct cremation for yourself, you may be interested in a prepaid funeral plan.

 Not only will this allow you to freeze the cost of your funeral at today’s price, but it will also alleviate your family from the stressful task of making your funeral arrangements when the time comes.
 They will simply need to call us and we will set the funeral plan into motion.

-Would you like to share this guide with your family?
 Download our Guide to Direct Cremation here.